Motor tics

 1. Cz (Vertex): Often associated with overall brain regulation.

-Relevance: Central region of the motor cortex, is crucial for motor control, which is often dysregulated in TS.
+Relevance: The central region of the motor cortex is crucial for motor control, which is often dysregulated in TS.

 2. Fz (Midline Frontal): May target prefrontal areas associated with impulse control.

-• Relevance: Associated with executive function and impulse control, both of which are often impaired in individuals with TS.
+• Relevance: Associated with executive function and impulse control, which are often impaired in individuals with TS.

 3. C3/C4 (Left and Right Central): Relevant for sensorimotor rhythm and motor control.